RAVE: Rate-Adaptive Visual Encoding for 3D Gaussian Splatting: EXPERIMENTS

 \subsection{Setup}

-We evaluated our method on the three major benchmarks for 3D Gaussian Splatting: Mip-NeRF360~\cite{barron2022mip}, Tanks\&\allowbreak Temples~\cite{knapitsch2017tanks}, and DeepBlending~\cite{DeepBlending2018}.
+We evaluated our method on the three major benchmarks for 3D Gaussian Splatting: \emph{Mip-NeRF 360}~\cite{barron2022mip}, \emph{Tanks\&\allowbreak Temples}~\cite{knapitsch2017tanks}, and \emph{Deep Blending}~\cite{DeepBlending2018}.
 These datasets cover diverse real-world scenarios and provide challenging conditions for assessing reconstruction quality and generalization.
-For the 3DGS model, we adopt Scaffold-GS~\cite{scaffoldgs} as our backbone architecture. \\ To perform Gaussian selection, we compute the gradient with respect to the $\mathcal{L}_1$ loss over rendered pixels combined with an SSIM term $\mathcal{L}_\mathrm{SSIM}$ as in the standard 3DGS-based methods.
-The final rendering loss is given by:
+For the 3DGS model, we adopt Scaffold-GS~\cite{scaffoldgs} as our backbone architecture. \\ To perform Gaussian selection, we compute the gradient with respect to \nhat{Gaussian feature parameters as in~\cite{di2025gode}, considering the rendering loss $\mathcal{L}$ consisting of a pixel-wise $\mathcal{L}_1$ error and} an SSIM term $\mathcal{L}_\mathrm{SSIM}$ as in standard 3DGS-based methods.

 where $\lambda$ is a unit interval ratio hyperparameter set to $0.2$ in our experiments.